CaptainCrowbar/unicorn-lib/unicorn/file.md

-These functions operate purely on file names as strings; they do not make any contact with the actual file system, and will give the same results regardless of whether or not a file actually exists.
+These functions operate purely on file names as strings; they do not make any contact with the actual file system, and will give the same results regardless of whether or not a file actually exists, or the user has permission to access it.

 The `file_is_*()` functions do not test the complete file name for legality;
 if a file name would fail `is_legal_path_name()`, the results of the